Facsimiles of National Manuscripts of Scotland, Sir Henry James 1867, 3 Vols Complete 1st

 Covers are worn, bumped and substantially marked as shown in the photographs.
 Interior text is generally very good - some foxing, particularly to earlier and latter pages, but the bulk of the text is nice and clean with only occasional marks.

 These impressive volumes contain meticulous copies of documents covering all major events in Scottish history.
-A very important set of Scotland's historical documents, which does of course contain the Declaration of Arbroath from 1320, seen by many as Scotland's declaration of independence, now reaching its 700th anniversary - events celebrating this anniversary have been postponed to 2021 due to COVID.
+A very important set of Scotland's historical documents, which does of course contain the Declaration of Arbroath from 1320, seen by many as Scotland's declaration of independence, now passed its 700th anniversary.

 Part I: 900-1296 AD. xviii + 43pp + many plates.
 Weight = c.
 4.5kg.
 1867.